johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-15-structured-data-seo-and-react/index.md

 If we look at the code above, we can see we're creating a JavaScript object literal named `articleStructuredData` which contains the data of an https://schema.org/Article. `articleStructuredData` is then used to do two things:

 1. to contribute to the content of the page
-2. to render a JSON-LD script tag: `<script type="application/ld+json">` which is populated by calling `JSON.stringify(articleStructuredData)` (you'll note we're using `dangerouslySetInnerHTML` to do this and that's because otherwise the `"` characters in the JSON-LD would be escaped and that would make the JSON-LD invalid to some parsers)
+2. to render a JSON-LD script tag: `<script type="application/ld+json">` which is populated by calling `JSON.stringify(articleStructuredData)` (You'll note we're using `dangerouslySetInnerHTML` to do this and that's because otherwise the `"` characters in the JSON-LD would be escaped and that would make the JSON-LD invalid to some parsers.
+The "HTML" we're actually rendering is JSON, and it's safe to render that as HTML because we know it's valid JSON.)

 When we run our site locally with `npm start` we see a simple article site that looks like this: